carltonupp/carlton.upperdine.dev/posts/azure-functions-with-deno.md

 ## Running our executable as an Azure Function

 Now that we've got an executable for our application, we need to point our Function application to run it.
 We do that by modifying the `host.json` file.
-Open the file and paste the following in there:
+Open the file and replace the contents with the following:

 ```json
 {